aurobindodebnath/Calculator-in-JS/README.md

 #Calculator

-This calculator performs addition, subtraction, multiplication and division.
+This is a simple calculator which performs addition, subtraction, multiplication and division.

 #How to start
 Download or clone the files into your system.
 Then start by opening Calculator.html